tnagler/quickpool/README.md

 quickpool::wait(); // waits for all current jobs to finish
 ```

-If a task also returns a result, use
+If a task returns a result, use
 [`async()`](https://tnagler.github.io/quickpool/namespacequickpool.html#a10575809d24ead3716e312585f90a94a),
 which returns a [`std::future`](https://en.cppreference.com/w/cpp/thread/future)
 for the result.